Treatment

 To improve communication during your surgery, all the members of your surgical team will introduce themselves to each other by name and role.

-Reconfirm Surgical Consent
+Surgical Consent Reconfirmed

 Your surgeon, anesthesiologist, and nurse will review your surgical consent together one final time to make sure that everything is correct.

-Review of Surgical, Nursing and Anesthesia Plans
+Surgical, Nursing, and Anesthesia Plans

-The nursing team will review the nursing plan—double-checking the planned procedure and needed instruments, equipment, implants, and anything special you might need during your surgery.
+The nursing team will review the nursing plan — double-checking the planned procedure and needed instruments, equipment, implants, and anything special you might need during your surgery.

 Also during this time, the anesthesiologist will review the anesthesia plan to make sure everything is ready for you, and ensure that special equipment is available, if needed.

-In many cases, antibiotics are given before surgery to reduce the chance of infection.
-If it has been determined that antibiotics are needed in your case, the team will confirm that the drugs have been given prior to starting surgery.
+If it has been determined that antibiotics or inflammation reducers are needed in your case, the team will confirm that the drugs have been given before starting surgery.

-Sign-Out (Before Leaving the Operating Room)
+Checklist 3: Sign-Out (Before Leaving the Operating Room)

-After your surgery is finished, but before you leave the operating room, your surgical team will use the Sign-Out checklist to complete medical record documentation and to address anything that could be made better for future surgical cases.
+After your surgery is finished but before you leave the operating room, your surgical team will use the Sign-Out checklist to complete medical record documentation and to address anything that could be made better for future surgical cases.

-Recording Your Procedure
+Record Your Procedure

-Counting the Instruments, Needles and Sponges
+Count the Instruments, Needles, and Sponges

-To minimize the chance of leaving any surgical items in your wound, the team will check to make sure that all instruments are accounted for and that needle and sponge counts are correct.
+To minimize the chance of leaving any surgical items in your wound, the team will check to make sure that all instruments are accounted for, and that needle and sponge counts are correct.

 If tissue or fluid samples were collected during your procedure for later testing, your team will check to make sure each specimen is labeled correctly with your name and the test to be run before it is sent to the lab.